-Beta is full
+v1 is full

-All 25 beta spots are taken.
+All v1 spots are taken.

 Join the waitlist — we'll email you when a spot opens.